szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Arrows of Piercing always cause at least half of the extra piercing damage (1346)

 This makes the arrows cause at least 3 extra piercing damage when save succeeds.
 This should make these expensive arrows feel like less of a waste when used, especially against targets with good saves.
 Additionally, these arrows will have a 10% higher chance of critically hitting.
 Magic resistance is also not affected.
+It also standardizes them to behave as +3 weapon, like in IWDEE.

 ### Make Bolts of Biting slightly more deadly (1347)